Mississippi Social Work Licensing Requirements

 You will need to complete another criminal background check (for a fee of $50, as of February 2019) for your LCSW license.
 To do this, request a fingerprint card, have your fingerprints taken at a local law enforcement agency, and return the card to the Board.

 4. Receive your LCSW license.

 After you have completed all the steps above, the Board will issue your LCSW license.
 To receive it, you will need to pay a license fee of $30 to upgrade your LMSW license to an LCSW license.
 Once you have earned your license, you can practice either macro or clinical social work independently in Mississippi.

 The Board offers licensure by reciprocity for individuals who are licensed and in good standing in other states.
 To receive a license by reciprocity, you must meet all criteria for the Mississippi social work license for which you are applying, including completion of the required ASWB exam and supervised experience for LCSW licensure.
 To apply, complete an Initial License Application and include all supplemental documentation listed in the Reciprocity Application Checklist.
 Total fees vary based on the level of licensure and are outlined on the Board’s checklist.

 Licensing Renewal and Continuing Education Information

-Social work licenses are good for two years in Mississippi.
-License renewals may be applied for online.
-As of December 2015, renewal fees are $70 for the LSW, and $100 each for the LMSW and the LCSW.
-The Board also requires all individuals with social work jobs in Mississippi to complete 40 hours of continuing education every two years.
-This 40 hours must include four hours of ethics and two hours of cultural diversity.
-Twenty hours may be received in online continuing education programs that are self-study or home-study.
-All continuing education credits must be pre-approved by the Board.
-Check the Board’s website for the list of designated providers.
+Mississippi social work licenses must be renewed every two years.
+License renewals can be completed on the Board’s website.
+As of February 2019, renewal fees are $70 for the LSW and $100 for the LMSW and the LCSW.
+The Board also requires all individuals with social work licenses in Mississippi to complete 40 hours of continuing education (CE) during each two-year renewal period.
+These 40 hours must include four hours of ethics and two hours of cultural diversity.
+Visit the Board’s continuing education page for details about types of qualifying activities and approved CE providers.